-, we know our robos inside and out.
-For this review, we will compare Ally Invest Advisors vs Wealthfront to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Ally Invest Advisors vs Wealthfront to see which robo-advisor is best.

-Overall, Wealthfront boasts 4.00 stars versus Ally Invest Advisors's 3.50 stars.
-And, as far as individual category awards go, Wealthfront was rated Best in Class - Cost in 2017, while Ally Invest Advisors was rated none of these.
+Overall, Wealthfront takes the upper hand with 4.00 stars over Ally Invest Advisors's 3.50 stars.
+And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost, while Ally Invest Advisors found itself with none of these.